 Preparing the dough

-- Sieve the flour and baking powder (affiliate link) and then confectioners sugar into a bowl.
-If you omit this stage you may get sugar lumps in your dough.
+- Sift the flour, baking powder (affiliate link), and powdered sugar into a bowl.
+This helps prevent lumps in the dough.

-- Add in butter and salt, vanilla extract (affiliate link) and lemon zest.
+- Add in butter, salt, and vanilla extract (affiliate link).
 Knead with both hands until you achieve a smooth dough.

 - Half the dough.
-Add the cocoa to one half and knead until it is mixed in well.
-Now divide the white and the brown dough into 8 equal-sized balls each.1 tablespoon cocoa powder
+Add the cocoa to one-half and knead until it is absorbed.1 tablespoon cocoa powder

 Cut the cookies

-- Slice the roll into little biscuits, just less than 0,5 cm thick, and place onto a tray lined with on some baking paper
+- Slice the roll into little biscuits, just less than 0.5 cm/quarter-inch thick, and place onto a tray lined with some baking paper

 - Bake for around 10-12 minutes.
-They will be a little soft when you take them out of the oven but they will harden once cooled.
+They will be a little soft when you remove them from the oven, but they will harden once cool.

 This was in your recipe for